Good news to the poor

 Because we have that cloud of witnesses, he writes, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.”
 (Hebrews 12:1)

 What an encouragement to persevere!
 Now, what is the race marked out for you?
 What is your dream for where God has called you?
 I encourage you to seek God for that dream.
-Spend time with God on this, let Him pit His dream for you on your heart.
-Write it it down.
+Spend time with God on this, let Him put His dream for you on your heart.
+Write it down.

 Our next meeting details